Walter (2020 film): Production

 In September 2018, it was announced that U. Anbarasan would make his directorial debut through a police film titled Walter and had cast Vikram Prabhu, Arjun and Jackie Shroff in the lead roles.
 Produced by Madukkur Movie Makers, the movie was set to have music composed by Radhan.
 However, the project was later shelved.

 The film restarted in 2019 with new producers, and Sibi Sathyaraj was cast in the lead role, with Gautham Vasudev Menon and Samuthirakani also part of the cast.
-Menon later backed out and was replaced by Natarajan Subramaniam.
+Menon later backed out and was replaced by Natty Subramaniam.
 The shooting of the film started from June 2019 in and around Kumbakonam and Thanjavur.
 Rasamathi, Elaiyaraja, Dharma Prakash, and Vicky were signed up as cinematographer, editor, music director, and stunt master, respectively.

 Soundtrack

 Release

-The satellite rights are held by Sun TV and digital rights is available in Sun NXT.
+The satellite rights were sold to Sun TV and digital rights was secured by Sun NXT.